- Contractor Resources

-If you are taking a salary under the personal tax allowance (£12,570 for 2021/22) and have no other income, it may be wise to utilise the remainder of this by declaring dividends from the company’s available profits, as no element of an unused personal allowance can be carried forward.
+If you are taking a salary below the personal tax allowance and have no other income, it may be wise to utilise the remainder of this by declaring dividends from the company’s available profits, as no element of an unused personal allowance can be carried forward.
 This will need to be actioned before 5th April 2023.

-You can carry forward any unused allowances for the past 3 years, assuming you have had a pension in place for this period.
-If you haven’t done so already, you may be able to benefit from additional tax relief by making the most of these contributions.
+You can carry forward any unused pension allowances for the past three years, assuming you have had a pension in place for this period.
+If you haven’t done so already, you may be able to benefit from additional tax relief by utilising these unused allowances.

 Taper relief starts to apply to the annual pension contributions limit of £40,000 when income (inclusive of pension contributions) reaches £200,000.

-Dividends can only be taken out of your company’s post-tax profit, with personal tax being paid by the shareholder receiving them as follows for the 22/23 year:
+Dividends can only be taken out of your company’s post-tax profit, with personal tax being paid by the shareholder currently receiving them as follows for the 22/23 year:

 If you have not declared any dividends this tax year, and have the profit in the company to do so, you may want to consider utilising any remaining tax-free allowances that you may have.

-In certain circumstances it can be tax efficient to gift some shares to your spouse, assuming that you are legally married and living together.
+In certain circumstances it can be tax efficient to gift some shares to your spouse or civil partner, assuming that you meet the criteria.
 If you would like to discuss this further please let your accountant know.

 Please note that, should you gift shares to your spouse, they will then become their property.
 Any dividends declared after the transfer would then be split per the new shareholding and will need to be paid to them; tax will be calculated based on the dividends that each shareholder receives and will be payable by the shareholder.

-Remember, If you have a student loan, dividends count towards your income, and hence if you have breached the repayment threshold (£19,895 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.
+Remember, If you have a student loan, dividends count towards your income, and hence if you have breached the repayment threshold (£20,195 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.
 Note that this is just for England, other parts of the UK will vary.

-From 6th April 2020, any disposal of residential property which generates a taxable gain must be reported to HMRC within 30 days.
+Since 6th April 2020, any disposal of residential property which generates a taxable gain must be reported to HMRC within 60 days.
 A sale of your main residence will not generate a taxable gain, however, if you sell a second home or investment property let you will need to inform HMRC.